THE ENTERTAINMENT TECHNICIAN CERTIFICATION PROGRAM

 The ETCP Certification Council membership also includes the following entertainment business leaders: BASE Entertainment, Cirque du Soleil / MGM MIRAGE, Disney Theatrical Productions, Live Nation, NBC Universal, and PRG.

-The Local 728 Safety and Training web site has more information as well.
+The Local 728 Safety and Training Program has resources and study guides as well.